Skip to main content

 GT Identification Process

-Parents of students in Grades 2, 3, 5, and 7 who are part of the gifted and talented screening or rescreening process will be notified of results in early June.
-Letters will be sent via US Mail and uploaded to ParentVue.
+GT Identification results have been uploaded in the documents section of ParentVue for students in Grades 2, 3, 5, and 7 who are part of the gifted and talented screening or rescreening process.
+Letters were also sent via US Mail on 5/30/2024.

 For more information about the criteria for gifted and talented designation and answers to frequently asked questions, please read: Understanding the Gifted and Talented Identification Process (2023-2024)